Quadrupole signature as a kinematic diagnostic to constrain bar properties : implications for the Milky Way

 {Department of Astronomy, Astrophysics and Space Engineering, Indian Institute of Technology Indore, India - 453552 \and Max-Planck-Institut f\"{u}r Astronomie, K\"{o}nigstuhl 17, D-69117 Heidelberg, Germany \and Heidelberg University, Grabengasse 1, 69117 Heidelberg, Germany \and LIRA, Observatoire de Paris, Université PSL, Sorbonne Université, Université Paris Cité, CY Cergy Paris Université, CNRS, 92190 Meudon, France \and Leibniz-Institut f\"{u}r Astrophysik Potsdam (AIP), An der Sternwarte 16, 14482 Potsdam, Germany }

 \abstract {The presence of a `butterfly' or a quadrupole structure in the stellar mean radial velocity ($\avg{V_R}$) field of the Milky Way is well known from the \gaia\ and the APOGEE surveys.
 Past studies indicated that a stellar bar can excite such a quadrupole feature in the $\avg{V_R}$ distribution.
 However, a systematic study investigating the co-evolution of bar and quadrupole structure is largely missing.
 Furthermore, whether this quadrupole structure in $\avg{V_R}$ can be used as a robust kinematic diagnostic to constrain bar properties, particularly for the Milky Way, is still beyond our grasp.
 Here, we investigate the bar-induced quadrupole feature using a suite of isolated $N$-body models forming prominent bars and a sample of Milky Way-like barred galaxies from the TNG50 cosmological simulation.
-We demonstrate that the properties of the quadrupole (strength, length, and orientation) are strongly correlated with the bar properties, regardless of the choice of the stellar tracer population; thereby making the quadrupole feature an excellent kinematic diagnostic for constraining the bar properties.
+We demonstrate that the properties of the quadrupole (strength, length, and orientation) are strongly correlated with the bar properties, regardless of the choice of the thin/thick disc stars; thereby making the quadrupole feature an excellent kinematic diagnostic for constraining the bar properties.
 In presence of spirals, the estimator which takes into account the phase-angle of $m = 4$ Fourier moment, serves as a more appropriate estimator for measuring the length of the quadrupole.
 Further, we constructed a novel \gaia-like mock dataset from a simulated bar model while incorporating the dust extinction and the broad trends of observational errors of the \gaia\ survey.
 The quadrupole properties (strength and length) estimated from those \gaia-like mock data are larger ($\sim 35-45$ percent) when compared with their true values.
-We determined that the majority of this effect is due to the uncertainty in parallax measurement.
-This demonstrates the potential caveat of inferring Milky Way's bar properties by using the stellar kinematic information from the \gaia\ DR3 without properly accounting for the observational uncertainties.} \keywords{Galaxy: disc – Galaxy: evolution – Galaxy: kinematics and dynamics – Galaxy: structure - galaxies: kinematics and dynamics - methods: numerical}
+We showed that the majority of this effect is due to the uncertainty in parallax measurement.
+This demonstrates that the quadrupole structure in \gaia\ data is likely a result of dominant \gaia\ parallax errors/biases, almost masking the true inherent signature of the MW bar. } \keywords{Galaxy: disc – Galaxy: evolution – Galaxy: kinematics and dynamics – Galaxy: structure - galaxies: kinematics and dynamics - methods: numerical}